 Yes, they are required.
 A person may not transfer a real estate title that includes a dwelling unit without a smoke alarms installed in accordance with the State Building Code and Rules of the State Fire Marshal.

-What are sources of carbon monoxide?
+What are carbon monoxide sources?

-- Heaters, fireplaces, furnaces, appliances and cooking sources using coal, wood, petroleum products, and other fuels
+- Heaters, fireplaces, furnaces, appliances, and cooking sources using coal, wood, petroleum products, and other fuels

-- Car exhaust in an attached garage may leak carbon monoxide into the house even with the main garage door open, putting you at risk for carbon monoxide poisoning
+- Car exhaust in an attached garage may leak carbon monoxide into the house, even with the main garage door open, putting you at risk for carbon monoxide poisoning

 - Operating equipment inside an attached garage increases the risk of introducing of carbon monoxide into a living space

 It displaces oxygen in the blood and deprives the heart, brain, and other vital organs of oxygen.
 The molecules attach to your red blood cells more easily than oxygen molecules, depriving oxygen from getting into the body.
 This may damage tissues and result in death.